 Trip between Karuizawa and Tokyo by Shinkansen

-Total fare is 5,910 yen for one way.
+Total fare is about 6,000 yen for one way.
 This is not enough to use this pass by only this trip.

-Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by direct limited express train, Nikko or Kinugawa
+Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by the limited express train, Nikko or Kinugawa

-Trip to Nikko from Tokyo by Shinkansen and local train
+Trip to Nikko from Tokyo by the Shinkansen and a local train

-Trip to Gala Yuzawa from Tokyo by Shinkansen
+Trip to Gala Yuzawa from Tokyo by the Shinkansen

-Total fare is 6,870 yen for one way.
+Total fare is about 7,000 yen for one way.
 You can get the worth of this deal easily by only this trip.

 Total fare is 2,940 yen to Odawara for one way by Odoriko and 3,190 yen for one way by Super View Odoriko.